Bake Play Smile

 A close up of a bowl of classic potato salad, with crispy bacon and hard boiled eggs, spring onions and a creamy dressing.

-If you love side dishes that easily feed a crowd, you might also like my Creamy Pasta Salad or classic Curried Rice Salad - both total BBQ staples too.
+If you love side dishes that easily feed a crowd, you might also like my Creamy Pasta Salad or classic Curried Rice Salad - both are total BBQ staples, too.

 A plate of potato salad with egg, bacon and spring onions, and a bowl of potato salad in the background

-This recipe is everything a good potato salad should be: fluffy potatoes that hold their shape, crispy bacon, perfectly cooked eggs and a creamy, tangy dressing that coats every bite without being heavy.
-It's made with basic ingredients you probably already have, and it's ideal for summer entertaining, potlucks, picnics or make-ahead lunches.
+This creamy bacon, egg and potato salad is everything a good potato salad should be.
+Fluffy potatoes that hold their shape, crispy bacon, perfectly cooked eggs and a creamy, tangy dressing that coats every bite without feeling heavy.
+It's made with simple ingredients you likely already have, and it's perfect for summer BBQs, picnics, potlucks or easy make-ahead lunches.

-If you're planning a spread, this salad pairs beautifully with my Spinach, Tomato and Bacon Frittata or crispy Panko Chicken Schnitzels for an easy, crowd-pleasing menu.
+Planning a spread?
+This salad pairs beautifully with my Spinach, Tomato and Bacon Frittata or crispy Panko Chicken Schnitzels for an easy, crowd-pleasing menu.

 Why You're Going To Love This Recipe

-• Perfect BBQ side dish - feeds a crowd and pairs with everything
+• A BBQ classic: A simple dish that feeds a crowd and pairs perfectly with all your favourite BBQ mains.

-• Simple ingredients - nothing fancy, expensive or hard to find
+• Simple ingredients: Nothing fancy, pricey or hard to find.

-• Make-ahead friendly - even better the next day
+• Make-ahead friendly: Tastes even better after a few hours (or the next day).

 Jump to: